rrrene/credo/README.md

 $ mix archive.install
 ```

-You will now be able to invoke credo as usual through mix with ```mix credo```
+You will now be able to invoke credo as usual through mix with `mix credo`.
 This option is especially handy so credo can be used by external editors.

 ### Show code snippets in the output